-- Administrative penalty: Administrative penalty is generally appropriate when an alleged violation of the Code is considered to be minor in nature, and either the accused student admits responsibility or sufficient evidence exists to find the student responsible.
+- Administrative penalty: Administrative penalty is generally appropriate when an alleged violation of the Code is considered to be minor in nature, or the accused student admits responsibility to all charges.
 Minor offenses generally do not warrant expulsion from the college and/or permanent notation on the student’s record.
-Professional staff in community living shall meet with the student and impose an appropriate sanction.
+Professional staff in the division of student life shall meet with the student and impose an appropriate sanction.

-- Judicial Board hearing: Hearings before the Judicial Board are usually appropriate for major offenses.
-Major offenses generally are those that might warrant disciplinary probation, removal from the residence halls, suspension, or expulsion from the college.
+- Judicial Board hearing: Hearings before the Judicial Board are usually appropriate for offenses that have a direct impact on the greater Goucher community, and/or might warrant disciplinary probation, removal from the residence halls, suspension, or expulsion from the college.

-- Administrative hearing: The dean of students may deem some alleged offenses to be so serious and/or sensitive that they will be handled by an administrative hearing rather than a hearing before the Judicial Board.
-Administrative hearings may also be appropriate if the accused student is enrolled in a non-traditional program or if the dean of students determines that timing or other circumstances of the case preclude a hearing before the Judicial Board.
-The director of community living may conduct an administrative hearing or may appoint another college official to do so.
+- Administrative hearing: The VP/Dean may deem some alleged offenses to be most appropriately handled by an administrative hearing rather than a hearing before the Judicial Board.
+Administrative hearings may also be appropriate if the accused student is enrolled in a non-traditional program or if the VP/Dean determines that timing or other circumstances of the case preclude a hearing before the Judicial Board.
+The ADOS may conduct an administrative hearing or may appoint another college official to do so.

-- Emergency administrative action: Under certain circumstances, the college president, the provost, or the dean of students may require an accused student to leave the residence halls or the college prior to a proceeding and disposition under this Code or, if no proceeding is pending or anticipated, during such period as is deemed appropriate.
+- Emergency administrative action: Under certain circumstances, the college president, the provost, or the VP/Dean may require an accused student to leave the residence halls or the college prior to a proceeding and disposition under this Code or, if no proceeding is pending or anticipated, during such period as is deemed appropriate.

 - to ensure the safety or well-being of members of the college community or preservation of college property;